sharnoff/derive-syn-parse/README.md

 ## Advanced usage

-There's a moderate collection of helper attributes that can be applied to fields and generic parameters to customize the generated implementation of `Parse`.
+There's a moderate collection of helper attributes that can be applied to fields to customize the generated implementation of `Parse`.
 Each of these are demonstrated with the implementation that they produce.
 Please note that the produced implementation is typically *not* identical to what's shown here.

 All of the examples are fairly contrived, I know.
 The reality of the matter is that - if you would find this useful - it's probably true that your use-case is much more complicated than